 In a recent post on his blog, Hiram Diaz, claims that Holy Mother Church's belief in such makes her claim of being the church founded by Christ a falsehood.
 According to the subtitle of his post it is a scriptural refutation; however in all of his bullet points I see only one mention of scripture (Jer.
-31:34), and very little refutation.
+31:34

 I like this particular verse which says in effect that God will forgive us all of our sins and remember them no more.
 However in no way does this refute Purgatory nor Roman Catholicism.
 It seems to me that to disbelieve in the overwhelming scriptural evidence that would seem to support Purgatory is an attempt to deny God's eternal mercy.